eugenekryukov/jskit/README.md

 # Distribution

-JSPack's application requires JavaScripCore shared library.
+Windows JSKit's application requires JavaScripCore shared library.
 All required DLL located at Redist folder.

+macOS already has JavaScriptCore.

+JavaScriptCore on Linux can be installed by "sudo apt install libwebkitgtk-3.0"

 # Requirements